 Jubal Brown

 Jubal Brown is a video maker, multi-media artist, organizer, and writer and based in Toronto.
 His work has been exhibited in England, Scotland, Holland, France, Belgium, Africa, Hungary, the U.S. and Hamilton Ontario.
 His organizational involvements include: co-founding the Jawa collective, pioneers of the sex and death machine gun editing style; co-founding the PO-PO seditionary action team responsible for Toronto's legendary WASTELAND event series; co-founding the ART SYSTEM Cultural Center in Toronto, 2000-2003 where he also served as Director; co-founding the multimedia label FAMEFAME notorious for producing, programming and promoting experimental, cutting edge audio / visual culture, 2002-2007.
-Some of his recent projects include the relational aesthetics instances UNKNOWN UNKNOWN and The Land of the Lost.
-His work has been exhibited recently at the Art Gallery of Ontario, Museum of Contemporary Canadian Art, Art Mur, and the Horse Hospital.
+His projects include the relational aesthetics instances UNKNOWN UNKNOWN and The Land of the Lost.
+His work has been exhibited at the Art Gallery of Ontario, Museum of Contemporary Canadian Art, Art Mur, and the Horse Hospital.

 Artist Code: 591